markus7017/myfiles/shelly/doc/UseCaseSmartRoller.md

 and there are some more options:
 - MAX POWER PROTECTION
 A roller should never consume high power - in this case you could assume an electrical problem.
-Therefore you could configure the Shelly to turn off power when exceeding a certain limit (e.g.250W - value depend on your roller motor).
+Therefore you could configure the Shelly to turn off power when exceeding a certain limit (e.g. 250W - value depend on your roller motor).

 - SWAP INPUTS and REVERSE DIRECTIONS - you could flip operation mode for open/close, this could help in non-standard operations, but could also indicate a wiring problen
 It also makes sense to give the device a name.
 Go to Settings:DEVICE NAME and select a symbolic name.